denoland/docs/runtime/reference/cli/jupyter.md

 `Deno.jupyter.broadcast` allows to publish messages to the IO pub channel allowing to provide live updates as the cell is evaluated.

-Consider this example that prints a message before we start a compution and another when the computation is finished:
+Consider this example that prints a message before we start a computation and another when the computation is finished:

 ```js